 A reunion wall - this wall could hold all the pictures over the years from your family reunions.

-Your favorite hobby – A collection of your favorite pieces of artwork you created yourself or a family member created.
+Your favorite hobby - A collection of your favorite pieces of artwork you created yourself or a family member.

-By determining a theme for your wall, it will make it easier for you to decide what will go on the wall.
+Determining a theme for your wall will make it easier for you to decide what will go on the wall.

-You may wonder why to create a theme.
-There are lots of benefits on doing this instead of slapping up any old artwork or picture frame on the wall.
+You may wonder why you created a theme.
+There are lots of benefits to doing this instead of slapping up any old artwork or picture frame on the wall.

 After you do this, now it is time to add the prints to the wall.
-Go one by one and remove the paper behind the wall and add the picture hook and print.
+Go one by one and remove the paper behind the wall, add the picture hook, and print.

 Walla, you are finished!
 What do you think of your very own customized picture wall?
 Please share your results in the comments below.